 Dr. Matthew Dancigers, PT, DPT, OCS

 Over half of these blog posts are from my student career and first year out of school.
-My current interests in the PT field are pain science and physiology, human behavior, placebo and nocebo effects, orthopedic neurology, patient perception and the context of treatment, therapeutic communication, direct access and direct community engagement, furthering the field of PT in the eyes of the public and global movement as an afferent modulation of patient sensation.
-I am a Clinic Director and treat in a small outpatient clinic in Norfolk, VA.
-I am Alumni of the Old Dominion University Doctor of Physical Therapy program.
+My current interests in the PT field are exercise as rehab, pain science and physiology, human behavior, placebo and nocebo effects, patient perception and the context of treatment, therapeutic communication, direct access and direct community engagement, furthering the field of PT in the eyes of the public and global movement as an afferent modulation of patient sensation.
+I am a Clinic Director and treat in Virginia Beach, VA

 “There is more anatomy above the Hyoid than below” – Frank Netter MD

 Dr. Spencer Muro, PT, DPT, OCS